CyberFlameGO/svnpython/Doc/library/sys.rst

 .. data:: py3kwarning

    Bool containing the status of the Python 3.0 warning flag.
 It's ``True`` when Python is started with the -3 option.
-(This should be considered read-only; setting it to a different value doesn't have an effect on Python 3.0 warnings.)

-   .. versionadded:: 2.6

 .. data:: dont_write_bytecode